 In addition, students will complete at least 49 semester credit hours of course work in the Pre-Professional Option.
 Two semester credit hours are from a required course; the other 47 hours are electives (listed below).
 The current Undergraduate Catalog contains a description of the Biomedical Sciences Program.
 A list of required courses and electives is also found in the Sample Schedule for each career (available by selecting the appropriate career in the list above).
 A student (in consultation with his or her Faculty Mentor and Academic Advisor) selects appropriate electives to personalize the Blank Pre-Professional Degree Plan.

-A useful resource at Texas A&M University-Corpus Christi is the Office of Pre-Professional Education and Special Programs.
+A useful resource at Texas A&M University-Corpus Christi is the Health Professions Office.
 This office serves as a central clearinghouse that collects and processes information of interest to pre-professional students.
 It then distributes the information to faculty, staff, and students in all programs at A&M-Corpus Christi that serve pre-professional students.
 Its web site contains information about pre-professional careers, professional development and research opportunities, and also maintains active links to professional school web sites, entrance examination web sites, national organization web sites, and a variety of other web sites of interest to pre-professional students and their mentors and advisors.

 Important Note: Laboratory Safety Seminar (SMTE 0091) is a co-requisite course for all courses in the Department of Life Sciences that have a laboratory component.